Jonesyyylol/Bot/README.md

 - **Powered by**: Capycord

 ## Contact
-For questions or support, reach out via Discord (add your Discord handle here) or open an issue on GitHub.
+For questions or support, reach out via [Discord](https://discord.com/users/801011337274589234) or open an issue on GitHub.

 ---